NaveenParala/user-rewards/README.md

 	}

-  service layer method createRewardForUser() is responsible to talk with repository layer , in this method first we need to check weather the user is existing in the user table or not, if it is available then go ahead to create reward for user by  calling  repository save() method. public Reward createRewardForUser(Reward reward) {
+  service layer method createRewardForUser() is responsible to talk with repository layer , in this method first we need to check weather the user is existing  or not in the user table based on userid, if the user is available then go ahead to create reward for user by  calling  repository save() method. or else logging the error. public Reward createRewardForUser(Reward reward) {

 		Reward savedReward=null;